If you’re looking to set up an LLC in California, you’re on the right page…

-The third step for how to form an LLC in California is to hire a business lawyer to draft and file your Articles of Organization.
+The third step for how to form a California llc is to hire a business lawyer to draft and file your Articles of Organization.

-Your articles of organization are required by law and are necessary in helping establish some of the operating policies and member responsibilities for the LLC.
+Your articles of organization are required by law and are necessary for helping establish some of the operating policies and members’ responsibilities for the LLC.

 The articles of organization must include:

 - The statement: “The purpose of the limited liability company is to engage in any lawful act or activity for which a limited liability company may be organized under the Beverly-Killea Limited Liability Company Act.